 Water in the Sevier River Basin historically flowed into pluvial Sevier Lake, but for the most part is currently diverted for agricultural purposes.
 It is thought that spotted frog in this GMU became separated from the remaining spotted frog populations on the Wasatch Front following the decline of ancient Lake Bonneville.
-Areas where spotted frogs occur average about 1785 meters in elevation and are only known to occur in the San Pitch River subunit where the primary land use is agricultural.
+Areas where the Columbia spotted frog occurs average about 1785 meters in elevation and are only known to occur in the San Pitch River subunit where the primary land use is agricultural.
 One population has been identified for this GMU near the town of Fairview (Table 3).